GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 interfaces, depending on whether the surface you are dealing with is a toplevel or a popup.

-As part of this reorganization, X11-only concepts such as sticky or keep-below have been removed.
-If you need to use them on your X11 windows, you will have to set the corresponding X11 properties (as specified in the EWMH) yourself.
+As part of this reorganization, X11-only concepts such as sticky, keep-below, urgency, skip-taskbar or window groups have either been removed or moved to X11 backend api.
+If you need to use them on your X11 windows, you will have to use those backend apis or set the corresponding X11 properties (as specified in the EWMH) yourself.

 Subsurfaces are only supported with the Wayland backend, using gdk_wayland_surface_new_subsurface().
 Native and foreign subwindows are no longer supported.
 These concepts were complicating the code and could not be supported across backends.

-gdk_window_reparent() is no longer available.
+A number of GdkWindow APIs are no longer available.
+This includes gdk_window_reparent(), gdk_window_set_geometry_hints(), gdk_window_raise(), gdk_window_restack(), gdk_window_move(), gdk_window_resize().
+If
+you need to manually control the position or stacking of your X11 windows, you you will have to use Xlib apis.

 A number of minor API cleanups have happened in GdkSurface as well.
 For example, gdk_surface_input_shape_combine_region()